Driving Economic Growth Through Entrepreneurship Ecosystems

 Other Program Faculty Include:

-Dan Breznitz is a worldwide expert on rapid-innovation-based industries and their globalization, as well as pioneering research on the distributional impact of innovation policies.
-He has been an advisor on science, technology, and innovation policies to multinational corporations, governments, and international organizations such as the World Bank, the World Economic Forum, TEKES, IFC, the United Nations, and the US-Israel Science and Technology Foundation.
+Dan Breznitz is Professor of Innovation Studies and the co-Director of the Innovation Lab at the University of Toronto.
+He a worldwide expert on rapid-innovation-based industries and their globalization, as well as pioneering research on the distributional impact of innovation policies.
+Breznitz has been an advisor on science, technology, and innovation policies to multinational corporations, governments, and international organizations such as the World Bank, the World Economic Forum, TEKES, IFC, the United Nations, and the US-Israel Science and Technology Foundation.
 Breznitz is the author of several award-winning books.
 His new book, Third Globalization: Can Wealthy Nations Stay Rich?

 , looks at the challenges and opportunities faced by Western economies in the aftermath of the financial crisis and the rapid changes in the global production system.